semaphoreci/docs/docs/security/open-id-connect.md

 | tag    | The name of the git tag for which this token was issued.              | v1.0.0                                   |
 | wf_id  | The ID of the workflow for which this token was issued.               | 1be81412-6ab8-4fc0-9d0d-7af33335a6ec     |
 ```

+The above `SEMAPHORE_OIDC_TOKEN` is then presented to the cloud provider as an authorization token.

+If the cloud provider is configured to accept OIDC tokens, it will receive the token, verify its
+signature by connecting back to `{org}.semaphoreci.com/.well-known/jwts`, and if the token is
+valid, it will respond with a a short-lived token for this specific job that can be used to
+fetch and modify cloud resources.

+## Enabling OpenID Connect for your cloud provider

+To enable OpenID Connect for your specific cloud provider, see the following guides:

+- [Configure OpenID Connect in Amazon Web Services][configure-aws]
+- [Configure OpenID Connect in Google Cloud][configure-gcloud]
+- [Configure OpenID Connect in Microsoft Azure][configure-azure]
+- [Configure OpenID Connect in Hashicorp Vault][configure-vault]